Mathieu Garon: Playing career

 Garon was named to Canada's roster for the 2008 IIHF World Championship in Quebec City and Halifax, although he did not receive any playing time behind Cam Ward and Pascal Leclaire as Canada won the silver medal.

-Garon relieved Fleury in Game 5 of the 2009 Stanley Cup Finals.
+Garon relieved Fleury in game five of the 2009 Stanley Cup Final.

-Roloson reemerged as Edmonton's undisputed starter in 2008–09 and on January 17, 2009, Garon was traded to the Pittsburgh Penguins in exchange for Ryan Stone, Dany Sabourin, and the Penguins' fourth-round pick in the 2011 NHL Entry Draft.
+Roloson reemerged as Edmonton's undisputed starter in 2008–09 and on January 17, 2009, Garon was traded to the Pittsburgh Penguins in exchange for Ryan Stone, Dany Sabourin, and the Penguins' fourth-round pick in the 2011 NHL entry draft.
 Garon saw limited action behind starter Marc-André Fleury, who backstopped the Penguins to their third Stanley Cup championship, defeating the Detroit Red Wings in a seven-game rematch of the previous year's final.
-Garon's only appearance in the playoffs came in game five of the finals in relief of Fleury.
+Garon's only appearance in the playoffs came in game five of the Final in relief of Fleury.

 On July 1, 2009, Garon again became an unrestricted free agent and signed a two-year contract with the Columbus Blue Jackets worth $1.2 million per season.
 In his first season with the Blue Jackets, he appeared in 35 games and posted a 12–9–6 record backing-up Steve Mason, the winner of the 2009 Calder Memorial Trophy.

 On July 1, 2011, Garon signed a two-year, $2.6 million contract with the Tampa Bay Lightning.
 This was the second team in which Garon and Roloson were teammates (after Edmonton).

 After his contract expired, due to lack of interest from NHL teams, Garon pursued a career in the Kontinental Hockey League (KHL), signing with Avangard Omsk.